myf5/linjing.io.source/content/post/f5-container-egress-service-ces/index.md

 ---
-title: 'Container Egress Service(CES)'
+title: 'Project- Container Egress Service(CES)'
 subtitle: 'What is CES and why CES'
-summary: CES is a solution.
-It is used to help users better manage the outgoing traffic of k8s pod/container.
-It solves the egress challenge in high dynamic IP scenarios, and provides a wealth of outgoing control capability.
+summary: CES is an open source project.
+Help users better manage the outgoing traffic of k8s.
+Solve the egress challenge in high dynamic IP scenarios,provides a wealth of outgoing control capability.
 authors:
 - Jing Lin(林静)
 tags: